 Draak is Afrikaans for dragon and the Zulu warrior and Afrikaner were talking about the same mountain range: the Drakensberg, or dragon mountains.

-The mountain range stretches for about 1000 kilometres from the Blyde River Canyon to the Eastern Cape with Lesotho on its high plateau, where the most famous part of the Drakensberg culminates at 3000 metres in the South African province of KwaZuluNatal.
-It is not only famous for its cultural value of the Bushmen rock art but also for its biodiversity and stunning landscapes: it is the perfect playground for some serious adventures, from mountain biking to moderate to strenuous hiking and swimming holes!
+The mountain range stretches for about 1,000 kilometres (620 miles) from the Blyde River Canyon to the Eastern Cape with Lesotho on its high plateau, where the most famous part of the Drakensberg culminates at 3,000 metres (9,850ft) in the South African province of KwaZuluNatal.
+It is not only famous for its cultural value of the Bushmen rock art but also for its biodiversity and stunning landscapes: it is the perfect playground for some serious adventures, from mountain biking to moderate to strenuous hiking and swimming in natural rock pools!

-At the foot of the Amphitheatre, down in the Tugela gorge, we have a hard time taking the measure of it.
-In the background, a terrain as old as Africa reveals itself in a 7-kilometre wide half-circular wall of rock that is one-kilometre high.
-The dramatic Amphitheatre is where world’s second highest waterfall drops 850 metres down from the plateau of Lesotho into the Tugela Gorge.
+At the foot of the Amphitheatre, down in the Tugela Gorge, we have a hard time taking the measure of it.
+In the background, a terrain as old as Africa reveals itself in a 7-kilometre (4.3-mile) wide half-circular wall of rock that is one-kilometre (0.6-mile) high.
+The dramatic Amphitheatre is where world’s second highest waterfall drops 850 metres (2,800ft) down from the plateau of Lesotho into the Tugela Gorge.
 It takes every visitor’s breath away.
-Downstream, where we are standing by the scenic Tugela River, the water has dug an impressive gorge with tunnels surrounded by caves, smaller waterfalls and swimming holes among protea trees and forests with an abundant wildlife.
+Downstream, where we are standing by the scenic Tugela River, the water has dug an impressive gorge with tunnels surrounded by caves, smaller waterfalls and swimming holes among protea trees and forests hosting an abundant wildlife.

 It is only once up the Amphitheatre, after a sporty hike that goes up thrilling chain ladders that we get a better feel for the scale of the site.
 Or that we are trying to, as thick white clouds are blocking the view and make the path hard to find.
 Up on the plateau, we can hear a waterfall.
-Looking at the trail route on maps.me on our iPhones, it must be another one.
+Looking at the trail route on our GPS, it must be another one.
 Somewhere.
 Close by.
 We keep walking in the clouds towards the Amphitheatre.
-Suddenly, the sun seems to pierce through and looking up, a small clearing between two thick clouds is pushed towards us by the strong winds.
-We instantly start running, hoping we will cover the remaining 700 metres on time to at least see the Tugela Fall.
-We must have looked like mad women, with the backpacks jumping on our backs and cameras at hand!
-But it is was worth it:
+Suddenly, the sun seems to pierce through and looking up, a small clearing between two thick clouds seems to widen under the influence of the strong winds.
+We instantly start running like mad women with our rucksacks bouncing on our backs, hoping we will cover the remaining 700 metres (0.4 miles) on time to at least get a glimpse of the Tugela Fall…

-- The Montusi Lodge is the perfect location to explore the Northern Drakensberg.
-Designed to blend in with the natural environment, it is located in a splendid area with stunning views on the Drakensberg.
-The private trails are interesting to hike to discover Bushmen cave paintings, amazing viewpoints and waterfalls.
-The Montusi Lodge supports local communities funding education, promoting local initiatives by buying local, and employing staff from the nearby community.
+- To explore the area, stay at Montusi Mountain Lodge located only 3 kilometres (less than 2 miles) from the trailheads.
+Designed to blend in with the natural environment, its private trails are interesting to hike to discover Bushmen cave paintings, amazing viewpoints and waterfalls, and pamper in the most comfortable lodge of the area.
+The Montusi Mountain Lodge is a family business that supports local communities funding education, promoting local initiatives by buying local, and employing staff from the nearby village.

 - The Tugela Fall hike can be done from the Royal Natal Nature Reserve.
-The hike is about 38 kilometres round trip and will require a long day, including about 7 kilometres on a dirt road right before it joins the top part of the trail which GPS track is provided on the interactive map below.
+The hike is about 38 km (23.6 miles) round trip and will require a long day, including about 7 km (4.3 miles) on a dirt road right before it joins the top part of the trail which GPS track is provided on the interactive map below.

 - The weather can change very quickly and it can get very cold, rainy and windy: be prepared!